mschoch/gouchstore/README.md

 		  "HeaderPosition": 233472
 		}

-* gsdblist - prints list of document info for docuemnts with ids in the specified range
+* gsdblist - prints list of document info for documents with ids in the specified id range or the specified sequence range

 		$ gsdblist -startId ab -endId ac test/couchbase_beer_sample_vbucket.couch {